Snowy Woods Socks by Anna Hewitt

 This pattern was inspired by Robert Frost’s poem “Stopping by Woods on a Snowy Evening”.
 The poem conjures such a lovely image of the hushed sound of a wintery forest with the snow falling gently, and only the horse with its bells making any sound.
 Deep winter magic!
 With only two colours it’s an easy knit, while the very varied pattern will keep the knitter engaged!

-Size can be adjusted by using smaller or larger sized needles or by adding or removing some rows.
+Size can be adjusted by using smaller or larger sized needles or thinner or thicker yarn.

 Approximate weight needed (if sticking to gauge):